""

 Pedagogy of Compulsory School (KME206G)

-- Attention is directed to the characteristics of the age levels of compulsory school and presents ways to stimulate development and meet the different needs of students in an inclusive school.
+• Attention is directed to the characteristics of the age levels of compulsory school and presents ways to stimulate development and meet the different needs of students in an inclusive school.

-- Student teachers receive training in pronunciation and voice protection, expression, and manners.
+• Student teachers receive training in pronunciation and voice protection, expression, and manners.

 Literacy and literacy learning (KME204G)

-The central objective of this course is to provide students with an insight in the development of language and literacy during the primary school years and introduce them to leading practices in the instruction of reading and writing during primary school.
+The central objective of this course is to provide students with an insight into the development of language and literacy during the primary school years and introduce them to leading practices in the instruction of reading and writing during primary school.

-Mathematics II (SNU204G)
+Mathematics in Teacher Education (SNU204G)

 The teacher students strengthen their knowledge of selected mathematical topics, including number theory and geometry.